 Should you get a flip-flop or a sandal?
 Get both all in one!

 The Rosa isn't the most comfortable model we tested, but it's decent and doesn't require much, if any, breaking in.
 Right away we were happily jumping from rock to rock through rivers and across trails.

 While this isn't an uncomfortable shoe by any means, it's also not an overly cushioned or pillowy experience.
 The thick EVA footbed feels good right out of the box, though the contoured ridge between the toes and the ball of the foot is poorly placed.
 It seems to sit a bit too far back for some people's feet, and this is confirmed in other online reviews as well.
 Not a dealbreaker, but something to be aware of; you'll probably want to try this shoe on and walk around in it a bit to make sure it's a comfortable fit for your foot shape.

-We loved the versatility of the Rosa - with the ankle strap or without, this was the perfect shoe to have along for every kind of adventure.
+We love the versatility of the Rosa - with the ankle strap or without, this is an almost perfect shoe to have along for adventures.

 Support & Stability

 This is where the Rosa is really able to shine — the ankle strap takes this simple flip to another level.